Ding-SY/obstacle_detector/README.md

 </p>
 -----------------------

+## Table of contents

 1. The nodes and nodelets
-   1.1.
-The scans_merger
+  1.1 The scans_merger
-   1.2.
-The obstacle_extractor
+  1.2 The obstacle_extractor
-   1.3.
-The obstacle_tracker
+  1.3 The obstacle_tracker
-   1.4.
-The obstacle_publisher
+  1.4 The obstacle_publisher
-   1.5.
-The obstacle_recorder
+  1.5 The obstacle_recorder
 2. The messages
 3. Launch files
 4. The displays

 ## 1. The nodes and nodelets